 - Sore throat, hoarseness, persistent cough

 - Excessive throat clearing

 Prolonged acid reflux can result in chronic inflammation of the esophagus and a change in its lining, a condition known as Barrett’s esophagus, which has been linked to cancer of the esophagus.

 Medication, diet and lifestyle changes are the most common treatment options for GERD.
 While these treatments can alleviate symptoms, they usually do not solve the underlying condition.
 Even with medications, you may still need to restrict your diet.
-Transoral incisionless fundoplication (TIF) is an advanced surgical procedure that offers relief from acid reflux without surgical incisions, and is available from Michael Murray, MD, FACS of Northern Nevada Medical Group.
+Transoral incisionless fundoplication (TIF), an advanced surgical procedure that offers relief from acid reflux without surgical incisions, is available from Michael Murray, MD, FACS and Jane Ohde, MD of Northern Nevada Medical Group.